Computer - Hardware

 Software development is very expensive and is a continuing expense.

-Different softwares can be loaded on a hardware to run different jobs.
+Different software applications can be loaded on a hardware to run different jobs.

 A software acts as an interface between the user and the hardware.

-If hardware is the 'heart' of a computer system, then software is its 'soul'.
-Both are complimentary to each other.
+If the hardware is the 'heart' of a computer system, then the software is its 'soul'.
+Both are complementary to each other.